Kukuliak-Dmytro/vite-react-router-template/README.md

 # 4. Change the URL

-You`ll have to change the url in several places.
+You'll have to change the url in several places.
   - Go to vite.config.ts and change the value of 'base'.
 Instead of 'vite-react-router-template' type the name of your repo.
   - Go to package.json adn change the value of 'homepage' in the same manner
   - Go to main.tsx and change the paths for react router in the same manner.
   - 'vite-react-router-template' used to serve as the base url.
-Now you`ve replaced it with the name of your repo.
+Now you've replaced it with the name of your repo.
 When you use <Link> to redirect, make sure to redirect to /<YourRepoName>/ as the base

 # 5. Push to remote

 You`ve successfully configured all the files.
 Now push these changes to GitHub:

-`git commit -m "Initial configutation"
+`git commit -m "Initial configutation"`
 `git push origin main`

 The workflow is automated to deploy on `push` to the `main` branch.
 To check the builds, go to Actions tab, and read the info.

-# You`re set~!
+# You're set~!